mobxjs/mobx/docs/intro/overview.md

 We didn't make our `appState` reactive just for nothing;
 you can now create views that automatically update whenever relevant data in the `appState` changes.
-To achieve this reactive programming principles are applied.
-What this means is that the data relations<sup>3</sup> between `views` and `state` are detected automatically so that Mobservable can find the minimal way to update your views.
+Mobservable will find the minimal way to update your views.
-This single fact saves you ton's of boilerplate and is wickedly efficient<sup>4</sup>.
+This single fact saves you ton's of boilerplate and is [wickedly efficient](mendix.com/tech-blog/making-react-reactive-pursuit-high-performing-easily-maintainable-react-apps/).

-Generally speaking any function can become a reactive view.
+Generally speaking any function can become a reactive view, and Mobservable can be applied in any ES5 conformant JavaScript environment.
 But here is an example of a view in the form of a React component.

 ```javascript